BlockchainTokenAssociation/Contribution/README.md

 ### **Security bug**

 You must never report security related issues, vulnerabilities or bugs including sensitive information to the [`issue tracker`], or elsewhere in public.
-Instead, sensitive bugs must be sent by email to [XXXXX].
+Instead, sensitive bugs must be sent by email to contact@verifiedtokenframework.com.

 ### **Other bugs**